williain/multitools/doc/guide.rst

 it's op() before the message could be sent to it.
 Put the 'time.sleep(1)' statement back and the example will work again.

+Be aware that a return code of False from your handle_message function is treated as a signal to terminate the process.
+If you want to stop the process because the message received indicates no more work is to be done, just return False.
+If an error has occurred, but you don't want to use an exception, you can display a message then return False - this will kill your process, but leave others running, unlike raising an exception.

 multitools.ipc.client.Process.get_ids()
 ---------------------------------------